Antibiotic Use Associated with Inflammatory Bowel Disease in Older Adults

 Gut Microbiome Fluctuates Throughout the Day and Across Seasons

-BETHESDA, MD (April 28, 2023) — The balance of microbes in the human gut varies substantially from morning to night and even more by season — with profound fluctuations completely transforming the microbiome from summer to winter, according to a study to be presented at Digestive Disease Week® (DDW) 2023.
-The microbiome — bacteria that live […]
+CHICAGO, IL (April 28, 2023) — The balance of microbes in the human gut varies substantially from morning to night and even more by season — with profound fluctuations completely transforming the microbiome from summer to winter.

 One-Hour Endoscopic Procedure Could Eliminate Need for Insulin for Type 2 Diabetes

-Electrical pulses that stimulate changes in the small intestine may improve glucose control BETHESDA, Md.
-(April 28, 2023) — A procedure that uses controlled electrical pulses to induce changes to the lining of the first part of the small intestine could allow patients with Type 2 diabetes to stop taking insulin and still maintain glycemic control, […]
+CHICAGO, IL (April 28, 2023) — A procedure that uses controlled electrical pulses to induce changes to the lining of the first part of the small intestine could allow patients with Type 2 diabetes to stop taking insulin and still maintain glycemic control.